yuntsewu/EulerExpanCalc/README.md

 puts calc.calculatesNum(fname)
 ```

-2. clone the project and execute
+Or clone the project and execute

 ```
 $ bin/console